Supreme Court of Liberia: Eligibility of Justices

 There are four Associate Justices in the supreme court and they are ranked based on their order of superiority.
 Any three members of the five can form a quorum and when agreement is not arrived by the quorum in any case, the President of Liberia appoints an ad-hoc judge from the circuit judges based on seniority.
-There are five special seat of honor in the Supreme Court chambers and the center seat is reserved for the Chief Justice.
+There are five special seats of honor in the Supreme Court chambers and the center seat is reserved for the Chief Justice.
 The two seats immediately adjacent to the Chief Justice are occupied by Associate judges next in rank and the corner most seats on either side for the lower ranked Associates.
 The seat of the judges are conferred during the appointment ceremony and the chair would remain vacant in the event of death or such extraneous situation until a new judge is appointed.

 The current Associate judges of the Supreme Court are Sie-A-Nyene Yuoh, Kabineh Ja'neh, Jamesetta Howard Wolokollie and Philip A. Z. Banks, III.